Geephted/Analysis-For-Northwind-Traders-using-Power-BI/README.md

 One of the key steps in building this data model was establishing relationships between the various tables.
 These relationships are essential for connecting data from different tables and performing meaningful analysis.
 Here are the relationships we identified and established:
 1. The "Orders" table had foreign keys for "Customer ID" and "Employee ID," linked respectively to the "Customers" and "Employees" tables.
 2. The "Order Details" table featured foreign keys for "Order ID" and "Product ID," connecting it to the "Orders" and "Products" tables.
-3. The "Shippers" table contained a foreign key for "Shipper ID" that linked to the "Order" table.
+3. The "Shippers" table contained a foreign key for "Shipper ID" that linked to the "Orders" table.
 4. The "Categories" table contained a foreign key for "Category ID” that linked to the "products" table.

 ![](Model.jpg)